 Various studies suggest that downtime costs can bring production capacity in the range of 5-20%.
 Due to this unforeseen error, nearly 80% of the industrial facilities are incompetent in calculating their TOTAL DOWNTIME COST (TDC).

-Now, the important question is to differentiate between the proper and improper asset disposal procedure.
+Now, the important question is to differentiate between proper and improper asset disposal procedures.

 There are other options also available in the market like selling the used IT Assets to refurbishing companies as long as it is functioning.
 This can also help in avoiding any misuse of the data and aid in the investment of newer more reliable assets.